 But then the film did not happen–it happened later–and then I wrote Irma Vep, I brought it to Denis, and Denis, he said it much more politely, but it’s like, “Fuck you.
 When you make the bigger film you don’t hire me, and now you’re shooting in four weeks, for no money, this movie, and you want me to do it?
 I’m not in.”
 But we worked again after that.
 Denis did Demonlover, half of Carlos, and he’s one of my best friends.

-I was taken by surprised by the movie’s temporal leaps, for instance when Juan Pablo (Wagner Moura) and Ana Margarita (Ana de Armas) go on a first date; next time we see them, Rene (Edgar Ramirez) is visiting the home they share.
+The movie’s temporal leaps took me by surprise—e.g. when Juan Pablo (Wagner Moura) and Ana Margarita (Ana de Armas) go on a first date; next time we see them, Rene (Edgar Ramirez) is visiting the home they share.

 For me, that’s what was exciting about the film: this idea that, at some point, you just flip the cards.
 Possibly, walking in, you had a notion that the film was about Cuban spies, but you didn’t know exactly what kind of spies and doing what.
 Even if you, maybe, had your suspicions before, I like letting the whole thing take shape, give you a sense that you are in a completely different narrative.
 But of course I liked the idea that, at some point, you had to completely switch perspectives and… what can I say?